Exxa1/astro-decap-template/README.md

 ## 🥷 Usage

-- You can modify all the information in the files in the `data` folder (presentation, social links, projects list, colors).
+- You can modify all the information in the files in the `data` folder (presentation, social links, colors).
 - You can write articles in `markdown` format in the `content/posts` folder.
 - deploy to netlify
 - setup authentication for GithHub